Tutorial

 end

-At this point, I only want to setup a bare bone controller.
+At this point, I only want to set up a bare bone controller.
 In the routes file, I put in a basic route for posts and point it to the HandleCoinbaseController.
-The specific route is
+The specific route is:

-scope "/api", FullstackPhoenixWeb do
+scope "/api", MyAppWeb do

-pipe_through :api post "/webhooks/coinbase", HandleCoinbaseController, :create
+post "/webhooks/coinbase", HandleCoinbaseController, :create

 end